 Double rooms in Bruges go for as little as $31, but the average price is $292.
 3-star hotels are available from $107 and 4-star hotels from $147. (of course, prices vary)

 Eating out in Bruges is the most expensive part of the trip.
-Meal prices range from 15 to 20 euros, more if you eat in the city center.
-There are, however, some local establishments that have good dishes for the budget traveler willing to walk away from the square.
+Meal prices range from 15 to 20 euros, more if you eat in the city centre.
+There are, however, some local establishments that have good dishes for the budget traveller willing to walk away from the square.

 Most Belgians people are bilingual (Flemish and French) and also speak English very well (Some smaller towns in the countryside maybe not as good, but you should be able to have a basic conversation).
 It is however considered very polite to know a few words in the local language, no matter where you are in the world.
 So here are a few simple words that you can be useful for you.

 - Sorry | Sorry (same, but good to know)